fjgoni/TestUnitPractice/README.md

 Hello!

 This is my first unit test, hope you like it!
-It consists of few classes emulating a rental for bikes / vehicles bussines model. it's only a little bit of bussines logic which is tested using the MSTest testing framework provided by Visual Studio.
+It consists of a few classes emulating a rental for bikes / vehicles bussines model. it's only a little bit of bussines logic which is tested using the MSTest testing framework provided by Visual Studio.

 Steps to Test this features: